Last Updated on

 You probably don’t like to drink out of a water glass that’s been sitting around all day.
 Why should your dog be forced to do that?
-Dog water fountains are a great way to get your dog to drink more water.
+Dog water fountains are a great way to get pets to drink more water.

 Water is crucial for your dog’s health, and they may not be drinking enough.
-Buying a dog drink drinking fountain can be a great way to encourage your dog to drink more water.
+Buying a pet fountain can be a great way to encourage your dog to drink more water.

-A dog water fountain is more important than you may realize.
-You should consider a drink dispenser as a requirement rather than a luxury.
+A water fountain for pets is more important than you may realize.
+You should consider a pet fountain as a requirement rather than a luxury.

 Out in nature, flat water is often stagnant and contains bacteria that can make animals sick.
 That’s why most animals prefer to drink running water, like from a stream.
 Since dogs descended from wolves, they have the same instinct to seek out running water.

 Since dogs prefer to drink running water, they’re more likely to drink from a fountain and stay hydrated.
-Chronic dehydration can lead to a variety of health issues.
+Chronic dehydration can lead to a variety of health issues in pets.
 You want your dog to drink as much water as possible instead of dreading their bowl.

 Flat water in a bowl is also more likely to breed bacteria, get slimy from drool, and collect debris.